Portrait

 Behind the Blush: Filomena Natoli on the Art of Effortless Beauty

 Few artists capture effortless beauty quite like Filomena Natoli.
-With her signature “less-is-more” approach and a refined eye for detail, the Australian makeup artist has become a go-to name in the fashion and celebrity beauty worlds.
+With her signature “less-is-more” approach and refined eye for detail, the Australian makeup artist has become a go-to name in the fashion and celebrity beauty worlds.
 We caught up with her to chat about her beginnings, her beauty philosophy, and her go-to tricks.

 When did you realise makeup could become a career?